zeliuk/housfy-mars-rover-mission/README.md

 Obstacles are defined on the frontend and included in the API request.
 The current setup uses a single obstacle at position `(2, 2)`.

+### API Testing

+A Postman collection is included in the repository under the `/postman` folder.

+The collection contains several requests that call the same API endpoint using different inputs in order to demonstrate:
+- normal rover execution
+- obstacle detection
+- planet limits checks
+- input validation errors

 ---